PAST2212/domainthreat/README.md

 Im using this public source as daily feed: https://www.whoisds.com/newly-registered-domains

-Desktop path is default path to create output.

 Some TLDs are not included in this public source (e.g. .de TLD).
 I will publish another script in near future to bypass it by using CERT Transparency Logs as Input instead.
 But feel free to change the source (e.g a paid source)

 Features:
 - False Positive Reduction Instruments (e.g. self defined Blacklists, Thresholds depending on string lenght)
 - IDN Detection
-- CSV Export
+- CSV Export (Desktop path is default path to create output)
 - Find domains that are identical or confusingly similar to your name/brand/mailing domain name/etc.
 - Mix of Sequence-based, Edit-based and Token-based textdistance algorithms to increase result quality
 - Keyword Searches in Page Source Codes with describing Keywords, even if they are in other languages (using Google Translator API - english per default)